 Warning

-A threat to work, provision, or public standing.
+A possible threat to work, provision, reputation, or your ability to act confidently.

 You kill the snake after the bite